reeddunkle/Codjo/README.md

 And at the end of the week we'll do a live code-review session and try to learn as much as we can from each other.

-Join the #codjo channel in RC Start Slack and come learn with us.
+Join the #codjo channel in RC Start Slack Team